dcf21/plato-wp36-v2/minikube-setup.md

    cd build_scripts
    ./create-virtual-environment.sh
    ```
    The resulting Python environment is built in `data/datadir_local`.
-All of the EAS Control Python scripts include
+All the EAS Control Python scripts include
    shebang lines which automatically use this virtual environment.

 6. **Prepare third-party vendor code required by the web interface**